Bachelor of Teaching and Learning (Primary)

 The Primary Flexible Learning Option (FLO) enables you to complete the BTchLn(Primary) by distance.
 Courses integrate web-based material, audiovisual resources, video conferences and email (students need good internet access).

-If you would like to study by distance-only you will need to attend up to two on-site intensives in Christchurch each year of full-time study, with the first in February.
+If you would like to study by distance-only you will need to attend two on-site intensives in Christchurch each year of full-time study, with the first in February.

 Students enrolled in the Nelson or Rotorua regional campus option do not attend the on-site intensives in Christchurch.
 They complete a blended model of online coursework and face-to-face courses and curriculum components held at their regional campus.